What's new for Symantec Endpoint Protection 14.3 RU1?

 - You can force Symantec Endpoint Protection to learn an application based on the application's hash value.
 In the Exceptions policy, clickWindows Exceptions>Application>Add an Application by Fingerprint.

 - Protects endpoints and users from web-based attacks on malicious sites using the Network Traffic Redirection feature.
 Network Traffic Redirection redirects all network traffic (any port) or just web-based traffic (ports 80 and 443) to the Symantec Web Security Service, which allows or blocks network traffic and SaaS application access based on the enterprise policy.
 The Network Traffic Redirection policy has a new redirection method called the tunnel method.
 The tunnel method automatically redirects all Internet traffic to the Symantec WSS, where the traffic is allowed or blocked based on the Symantec Web Security Service policies.
-The tunnel method is considered a beta feature.
+The tunnel method is considered an early adopter release feature.
 You should perform thorough testing with your applications against your WSS policies.
-Broadcom has a beta website that offers a testing guide and a place to leave feedback on your experience.
-Log on to the following website using your Broadcom credentials: Validate.broadcom.com.

 - The Integrations policy was renamed to the Network Traffic Redirection policy.